lilt/lilt_drupal_env/README.md

 ## Development
 By default, this environment is setup for demo purposes.
-If you'd like to use it for development.
-You can enable a developer configuration via this command:
+If you'd like to use it for development, you can enable a developer configuration via this command:

 - `ddev exec drush cim --source '../config/dev' -y`